Director of Radio

 He and his wife, Marjorie, live in Normal.

-Chris Reck is the radio network business manager for the Illinois Farm Bureau.
+Cebrina Hardy is the audio services business manager for the Illinois Farm Bureau.

 Chris is the national advertising accounts manager.
 She also assists in maintaining affiliate relations with over 70 radio stations throughout Illinois.
 Her duties include trafficking functions of IFB Radio Network and all budget, accounting and billing for the radio operation.